careerbuilder/DataScienceAPIDocumentation/SMBPositionAnalytics.md

 ## Responses
 The data returned in the response will contain an object or group of objects representing actions taken on a carotene title or job respectively.
 Each action will have associated `current` and `delta` values.
 The `current` value will account the total number of times an action was performed over the last day; the `delta` will identify the change in percentage of the `current` value from the day before.
 Positive values in the `delta` identify an increase day over day and negative values identify a decrease.

- Each response will return a trailing`timestamp` string.
+ Each response will return a trailing `timestamp` string.
 This is the date time in which the data was last refreshed.
 The `timestamp` string is returned in ISO 8601 format with UTC offset(yyyy-MM-dd'T'HH:mm:ss-XXX).
-Clients can expect that data will be refreshed daily to account for the delta change in actions performed.
+Clients can expect that data will be refreshed daily to account for the changes to the `current` and  `delta` values which outline actions performed in the last day.

 #### If No Results found:
 **When no data is found for the request, the service will return an empty data object.**